meda98/data_engineering_project/README.md

 # Environmental Sensor Streaming Pipeline
-This project implements a real-time data processing system for environmental monitoring in a city.
-IoT devices continuously send sensor data, which is processed using a streaming pipeline and visualized in Grafana.
+This project implements a real-time data processing pipeline for environmental sensor data.
+Measurements (e.g., CO, LPG, smoke, temperature, humidity) of three IoT devices placed in different locations with varying environmental conditions are streamed to Apache Kafka.
+The data is processed using a stream processor that computes a composite environmental index, determines a status, and creates an alert in the case of a status change, thereby making aware of abnormal conditions.
+Processed data and alerts are stored in PostgreSQL and visualized in Grafana through an interactive dashboard.

 The system enables:
 - Real-time monitoring of environmental conditions